"10 Weeks in Asia"

 Geography is our window into understanding the world around us.
 It helps us make sense of history and economics, peoples and culture, science and nature, politics and current events.
-"Where in the World?" is similar to "Hands-On Geography," but the classes are shorter (55-60 minutes).
-This fall, "Where in the World?" will be offered in Bethesda for Bradley Hills Elementary School students and at Compass Homeschool Enrichment (Oakton, VA).
+Taught at Compass in Oakton, VA, each quarter of "Where in the World?" has a different focus.

-Destinations: During the second quarter, we’ll be exploring national parks, the world’s biggest cities, famous buildings, and even our junk mail.
+Human Geography: During the third quarter, we'll design cities and trace historic trails, explore patterns of food production and language dispersal, even investigate our laundry and favorite sports teams.
 Each week will feature a variety of hands-on activities, games, and at-home projects designed to enrich students’ understanding of both U.S. and world geography.
 Prior geographic knowledge is welcome but not assumed.
-Excellent reading skills are a must.
-Students will be expected to complete projects at home most weeks to present during class time.
+Students must be able to read at or above grade level and be prepared to complete projects at home to present during class time.